 This vegan pavlova board is the perfect Christmas dessert when catering for plant based, vegan or dairy free friends and family.
 If you don’t need the pavlova board to be vegan, simply replace the plant-based meringues with ordinary meringues.

-These Plantitude meringues from Woolworths are the perfect size for an individual pavlova.
 This recipe will feed up to 9 people, so simply double or triple the recipe to cater for a larger number.

 This pavlova grazing board got the big tick of approval from my family, so it’s sure to please adults and kids alike.